Why you should listen to flight safety demos

 Oxygen masks

-Emergency oxygen masks are used in some emergency situations.
-They often require activation once dropped and and should be placed over the nose and mouth.
+Oxygen masks are used in some emergency situations.
+They often require activation once dropped and should be placed over the nose and mouth.

 "Not having it over your nose and mouth is kind of like scuba diving in the air - you have to consciously remember to breathe through only your mouth," Mr Laurie explains.